evavormschlag/automl-appl/README.md

 - Experiment with different GP kernels
   So far, only a single kernel (Constant × RBF) has been applied.
   Alternatives may capture the shape of the loss landscape better.
-- Expand the learning-rate bound
+- Expand the learning-rate bound.
 - Adjust the WEI α parameter.
   With balancing the exploration and exploitation it may stabilize the optimization.